saulrichardson/saulrichardson/README.md

 ```
 I've put some coding projects as well as academic papers I've written here.
-For something to read, look at the Indian childhood nutrition deficit paper.
+For something to read, look at the Indian undernutrition deficit paper.
 Everything else is code.
 More to come!
 ```